frank-deng/fgfs-tools/README.md

 * Some new viewports added to 777-300ER
 * Adjusted the vertical speed in FLCH mode.
 * Ground refueling function for 777-300ER, based on the distance of the route.
+* Replaced Autopilot System with the one from 747-8i which is capable of flying polar route.
+* Reduced the time of manual startup.

+---

+#### 757-200.patch

+Patch for 757-200.

+* Adjusted the vertical speed in FLCH mode.

 ---